codyzu/cpinfo19-site/module1-names.md

   // ...
 ]
 ```

+We can now filter and reduce the data to determine something interesting.

 #### Exercise 1.1 What is the total number of times the name `CODY` has been used in France.